stat-ml/large_batch_bald/README.md

 # Scalable Batch Acquisition for Deep Bayesian Active Learning
 This is a PyTorch implementation of the [SDM 2023](https://www.siam.org/conferences/cm/conference/sdm23) paper [Scalable Batch Acquisition for Deep Bayesian Active Learning](https://arxiv.org/abs/2301.05490).
-Our work present a novel bayesian active learning algorithm called Large BatchBALD (and its stochastic extension Power Large BatchBALD), which gives a well-grounded approximation to the [BatchBALD](https://arxiv.org/abs/1906.08158) method and aims to achieve comparable quality while being more computationally efficient.
+Our work present a new Bayesian active learning algorithm called Large BatchBALD (and its stochastic extension Power Large BatchBALD), which gives a well-grounded approximation to the [BatchBALD](https://arxiv.org/abs/1906.08158) method and aims to achieve comparable quality while being more computationally efficient.

 ## Install
 `pip install batchbald_redux`